CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ### How do I report an application that is in violation of your Terms and Conditions?

-To report an application that is in violation of the Clever Cloud's Terms and Condition, please contact us:
+To report an application that is in violation of the Clever Cloud's Terms and Condition, please contact us at <abuse@clever-cloud.com>.

-* <abuse@clever-cloud.com>

-We will investigate an contact the application's developer over the violation if needed.
+We will investigate and contact the application's owner over the violation if needed.

 ### Does Clever Cloud support SSL (HTTPS)?